typedb/typedb-docs/05-running-typedb-cluster/02-kubernetes.md

 Deploying a public cluster can be done by setting the `exposed` flag to `true`.

-Technically, the servers are made public by binding each one to a `LoadBalancer` instance which is assigned a public IP.
-The IP assignments are one automatically by the cloud provider that the Kubernetes platform is running on.
+Technically, the servers are made public by binding each one to a `LoadBalancer` instance which is assigned a public IP/hostname.
+The IP/hostname assignments are done automatically by the cloud provider that the Kubernetes platform is running on.

 **Deploying without in-flight encryption**